Cash assistance Pennsylvania.

 Pennsylvania TANF cash assistance program

 This federal and state funded resource is only for families with children under the age of 19, but it can also be used by single mothers or fathers.
-There is a time limited, or temporary about of money available, and it will last at most 60 months.
-Applications can be done using COMPASS, and the average payment in Pennsylvania is $420 per month but it depends on family size.
+There is a time limited, or temporary about of money available from TANF in Pennsylvania, and it will last at most 60 months.
+Applications are processed by the Pennsylvania DHS, but they can be done using COMPASS, and the average payment in Pennsylvania is $420 to $500 per month but it depends on family size.
 COMPASS also includes a calculator, so each applicant can determine the amount of money they may receive.

 Temporary Assistance for Needy Families requires an Agreement of Mutual Responsibility plan, which touches on employment, keeping the kids in school, budgeting, and other goals.
 As the Pennsylvania TANF program is all about self-sufficiency.
 But while enrolled, the money can be used to pay for everything from rent to medical bills, shelter costs, and more.